 - Possible vision problems

-7. Blood or Fluid Buildup in the Eye Socket (Hematoma)
+7. Hematoma: Blood Buildup in the Eye Socket Causing Bulging

 Sometimes, after an injury or even due to medical conditions, blood can build up in your eye socket, which can push your eye out.
 This is called a hematoma, and it can cause both bulging and discomfort.